How to Pass the ICAEW ACA Strategic Business Management (SBM) Exam

 The data analysis and business strategy questions are ‘skills based’ rather than technical and they test students' ability to absorb and analyse financial and non-financial data and combine this with various pieces of narrative information provided in the scenario.

 Therefore, because the data analysis and business strategy questions are scenario based, the questions are less predictable and less repetitive across exam sittings compared with the FM and FR requirements.
 Having said that, the exam technique you should use does not change because the skills the examiners are testing are the same despite the scenario being different.

 Having performed a detailed review of all the past SBM exam papers and mark schemes, we have developed and tested the optimal exam technique for each type of SBM exam question.
-As exam technique is best taught via practical application to recent past exam questions, we have included one of our SBM exam masterclass webinars below which demonstrates the exam technique to use for data analysis questions.
+As exam technique is best taught via practical application to recent past exam questions, you can view one of our SBM classes for free here.

 Tip 3 – Practice several of the same question type one after another

 After using lots of past SBM exams to teach our students the optimal exam technique for a particular type of SBM exam question, we send our students away to practice lots of similar questions.
 For example, after being taught the exam technique to use for ‘Investment Appraisal’ questions, our students then practice several other ‘Investment Appraisal’ questions.

 This has the following benefits:

 It familiarises you with how the examiners structure questions

 It enables you to identify patterns in how each topic is examined